obayomi96/geoIpify/README.md

 ### geoIpify(options?)

-> Returns a `Promise<string>` with an object containing your ip address and other network and device information.
+> Returns a `Promise<object>` with an object containing your ip address and other network and device information.

 ## Related